gotsunami/gitlab-copy/README.md

 `gitlab-copy` is a simple tool for copying issues/labels/milestones/notes from one GitLab project to another, possibly running on different GitLab instances.

+`gitlab-copy` won't copy anything until told **explicitely** to do so.
+Running it from the command line will show some stats only.

 [Grab a binary version](https://github.com/gotsunami/gitlab-copy/releases/latest) for your platform and write a YAML config file to specify source and target projects:

 ```